A Marginal Analysis Framework to Incorporate the Externality Effect of Ordering Perishables: General Formulation

-The optimality condition \eqref{eq:optimality condition} has two components, just as condition \eqref{eq:stationary optimality condition}.
-The first term, ${\partial L(q,\mathbf{x})}/{\partial q(\mathbf{x})}$, is the \emph{marginal internal cost} (MIC) and the second term, $V_{ex}(q^{\ast}_c)$, is the \emph{marginal external cost} (MEC).
-This MEC term, $V_{ex}(q^{\ast}_c)$, is a constant since it is independent of $\mathbf{x}$ under our approximation.
-If we ignore MEC, Eq.~\eqref{eq:optimality condition} reduces to the optimality condition of a standard single-decision inventory model, which involves only MIC and is easy to solve.
-Inclusion of MEC does not increase the computational complexity, because the MEC term is simply an added constant cost (or benefit if it is negative) when solving Eq.~\eqref{eq:optimality condition}.
-However, this constant term plays an important role for minimizing the average cost.
+Similar to~\eqref{eq:stationary optimality condition}, the optimality condition~\eqref{eq:optimality condition} has two components.
+We refer to the first term~${\partial L(q,\mathbf{x})}/{\partial q(\mathbf{x})}$ as the \emph{marginal internal cost} ($M\!IC$) and the second term~$V_{ex}(q^{\ast}_c)$ as the \emph{marginal external cost} ($M\!EC$), which is a constant since it is independent of~$\mathbf{x}$ under the CBS approximation.
+Without the $M\!EC$ term,~\eqref{eq:optimality condition} reduces to the optimality condition of a standard single-decision inventory model, which is easy to solve.
+But the $M\!EC$ term does not increase the computational complexity of solving~\eqref{eq:optimality condition} as it is simply a constant.
+Nevertheless, it plays an important role in minimizing the average cost.
+By Solving~\eqref{eq:optimality condition}, we obtain the approximate optimal policy~$q_h^{\ast}$, which is a state-dependent policy (due to the~$M\!IC$ term) like the optimal policy.

-To evaluate the MEC term, we use a sample of states obtained by simulating a system under the optimal CBS policy.
-This sampling approach has been utilized to compute several important parameters of the heuristic method for analyzing lost sales non-perishable models and back-order perishable models based on the Approximate Dynamic Programming via Linear Programming (ADP-LP) framework (\citealt{de2003linear}, \citealt{de2004constraint}, and \citealt{sun2014quadratic}).
-In the same spirit, we can obtain a steady-state distribution close to the distribution of the optimal policy using a well-performing heuristic policy (i.e., the optimal CBS policy $q_c^{\ast}$ in our problem), from which we can obtain a set of sample states to evaluate the MEC term accurately.
-So far we have a general inventory model, but to proceed further, we will need to assume a specific cost structure for our inventory model, which we develop next.